Financial-Times/origami-component-manifest-linter/integration-tests/sass-referenced-but-missing/component/README.md

-# perfect with js, sass and demos
+# sass referenced but missing

-This one should pass
+bower.json#main mentions main.scss, but it's not on the disk